 The Greensboro Transit Authority (GTA) was created in 1991 when the City of Greensboro assumed operations of a private bus transportation system operated by the Duke Power Company since 1925.
 GTA is governed by a nine-person board comprised of representatives appointed by the Greensboro City Council.
 Each Council member appoints a GTA board member for two, two-year terms.

 In 2006, GTA in partnership with seven local universities and colleges launched Higher Education Area Transit (HEAT), adding nine additional routes serving local institutions of higher learning and other select locations in Greensboro and Jamestown.
-For more information on HEAT, visit the HEAT website at www.rideheat.com.
+For more information on HEAT, visit the HEAT website.

 For eligible riders who have a disability that prevents them from riding the fixed route service, GTA operates Specialized Community Area Transportation (SCAT), a paratransit service providing curb-to-curb and door-to-door service within the city limits of Greensboro.

-GTA has a current staff of eleven full-time employees and one transportation intern.
-Staff is responsible for service planning, scheduling, and performance monitoring of all GTA transit services.
+The City of Greensboro Public Transportation Division which oversees GTA is responsible for service planning, scheduling, and performance monitoring of all GTA transit services.

 GTA operates within the Greensboro city limits, which comprises 131 square miles, and serves approximately 260,000 people.
 The sole destination served outside city limits is the Jamestown campus of Guilford Technical Community College.
 GTA also works in partnership with the Piedmont Authority for Regional Transportation (PART) to provide transportation access throughout the Triad.

 Currently, 16 GTA routes are operated Mondays through Saturdays and seven routes on Sundays.
-In addition, there is one connector route, the Career Express that serves the airport area, and five Higher Education Area Transit (HEAT) routes.
+In addition, there are five Higher Education Area Transit (HEAT) routes.
 Together, GTA and HEAT vehicles drive 2,170,000 revenue miles per year, more than 231 miles of GTA routes, 49 miles of GTA connectors, and 59 miles of HEAT routes.
 At last count, there were 1,056 GTA bus stops and 46 HEAT bus stops in Greensboro and Jamestown.
 GTA and HEAT serve more than four million passenger trips per year.
 SCAT vehicles drive 1,400,000 revenue miles per year.

-There are currently 45 fixed-route buses in the GTA fleet, consisting of Gillig, Orion, and Thomas makes.
-There are 14 buses for HEAT, all Chevrolet makes.
-SCAT has 38 paratransit vans manufactured by Ford and four Mercury sedans for ambulatory riders.
-GTA has also placed into operation four 40-foot Diesel-Electric Hybrid Fixed-Route buses and nine Gasoline-Electiric Hybrid Paratransit buses as part of our effort to increase service and operational efficiency.
+There are currently 45 fixed-route buses in the GTA fleet, consisting of New Flyer, Gillig, Orion and Chevrolet makes.
+There are 10 buses for HEAT, all Chevrolet makes.
+SCAT has almost 50 paratransit vans.

-GTA has an operating budget of approximately $19.5 million annually, which includes operating expenses of the J. Douglas Galyon Depot.
+GTA has an operating budget of approximately $20 million annually.
 About $1.7 million in revenue for GTA comes from pass sales and farebox revenue.
 GTA also receives funding from the Federal Transit Administration, NC Department of Transportation, City of Greensboro and as part of a lease-termination agreement with Duke Energy.
 HEAT transportation services were initially funded by federal and state grants and financial support from participating schools, but the service is now solely supported by the schools.

 Public Transportation Timeline